rahuljoshi44/Snake/README.md

 # Snake
-The classic game of 'Snake' written by me in C++!
+The classic game of 'Snake' written Object Oriented C++ 98 in DOS!